 Distance learning, CLEP exams and DANTES programs are all available to Coast Guard members and their spouses.
-CLEP exams are administered free to spouses at Coast Guard installations or in locations where a college is a base sponsored test center.
-If you do not take your exams at a Coast Guard facility or base sponsored test center there is an examination fee.
+CLEP exams are administered free to spouses at locations where a college is a base sponsored test center.
+If you do not take your exams at a base sponsored test center there is an administrative fee set by the college.
 Exams are available for both upper and lower level college classes.
 For more information contact the unit, Sector or Regional Coast Guard Educational Services Officer (ESO).